KeppyMarbles/auto_dif/README.md

 # auto_dif
-Solution to hot reloading of Interiors in Marble Blast.
-Uses local TCP to connect with Blender or Constructor.
+Hot reload Interiors in Marble Blast.
+Uses local TCP to communicate with Blender or Constructor.

 ## Setup